 There's no debate here.

 If lectin-containing beans really were so bad, then why have some researchers called them “the most important dietary predictor of survival in older people.”
-When you look at people who live the longest, what do they eat – foods containing lectins -and that includes beans!
+When you look at people who live the longest, what do they eat – foods containing lectins -including beans!

 And then, there is the evidence lectins can promote good gut health.
 Other researchers have reported lectins might also help osteoporosis.